 5. White Chrysanthemums on Red

-Chrysanthemums are a popular flower in China; therefore, the flower appears in a lot of Chinese art and patterns.
+Chrysanthemums are a popular flower in China; therefore, the flower appears in many Chinese art and patterns.

-Their popularity as a design on Chinese ornaments is because the flower symbolizes long life and good luck in the home.
+Their popularity as a design on Chinese ornaments is due to the flower’s symbolic meaning: long life and good luck in the home.

-The red and white colours in this Chinese pattern give it a Christmassy feel.
+This Chinese pattern’s red and white colours give it a Christmassy feel.

 6. Teal Green & Orange Red Pattern

-Another lovely Chinese pattern with a border, this time in a sort teal green colour and a more orangey-red background.
+Another lovely Chinese pattern with a border, this time in a teal green colour with an orangey-red background.

 Another antique Chinese pattern with traditional elements of Phoenixes and flowers.